The Snow at the Palisade

 Godfrey Nims didn’t arrive in Deerfield by accident.

 The earliest known record of him appears in a court proceeding from Springfield, Massachusetts, dated Sept.
 24, 1667.
 He was a boy then — described simply as a “lad.”
 Along with two companions, James Bennet and Benoni Stebbins, he had broken into a neighbor’s house while the owner attended church.
-The boys stole silver coins and wampum, intending, they confessed, to run away “to the ffrench.”
+The boys stole silver coins and wampum, intending, they confessed, to use the money to pay a local Native to guide them to Canada.

 The court was not amused.
-The boys were ordered whipped on their bare backs and made to repay the stolen money threefold.
+The boys were ordered whipped on their bare backs, probably in full view of the community, and made to repay the stolen money threefold.

 What became of the others is less clear.
-By the 1670s, however, Godfrey Nims had moved north along the Connecticut River to a small and vulnerable frontier settlement called Deerfield.
+By the 1670s, however, Godfrey Nims had moved north along the Connecticut River to Deerfield, the small and vulnerable frontier settlement.

 The land had once been known as Pocumtuck, home to Native communities long before English colonists arrived.
 Many of Deerfield’s early settlers were young men of limited means, willing to risk life on the frontier in exchange for land and opportunity.
 By the time Godfrey settled there, it was a village of about 300 people clustered inside a wooden palisade.

 Deerfield had known danger before.
 During King Philip’s War in the 1670s, the town had been attacked and briefly abandoned.
 Later conflicts brought more raids, ambushes, and threats along the frontier.
-For decades Deerfield remained the northwesternmost English settlement in Massachusetts — a farming village, but also a vulnerable outpost.
+For decades, Deerfield remained the northwesternmost English settlement in Massachusetts.

-Life in Deerfield followed the rhythm of the river valley.
+Life in the farming village followed the rhythm of the river valley.

 The community was also deeply religious.
 The settlement belonged to the Puritan world of New England, where church and community were closely bound.
 A meetinghouse stood near the center of town, and sermons framed the dangers of frontier life as both earthly and spiritual trials.

 Fields of corn and rye stretched beyond the stockade.
-The rich intervale soil of the Connecticut River valley — renewed by periodic flooding — made it some of the most fertile land in New England.
+The rich intervale soil of the valley — renewed by the periodic flooding of the Connecticut River — made it some of the most fertile land in New England.

 Livestock grazed the meadowlands.
 Work changed with the seasons: planting in spring, harvest in fall, cutting timber, repairing tools, preserving food for winter.